 Editorial standards

-A practical editorial standard for decision-stage outfit content
+A practical editorial standard for decision-stage underwear content

 NonoBra is written to reduce uncertainty, not inflate it.
-The site starts from the outfit problem, names real tradeoffs, and avoids pretending that every product category deserves to exist in every scenario.
+The site starts from the body, activity, or outfit problem, names real tradeoffs, and avoids pretending that every product category deserves to exist in every scenario.

 What we try to do well

-• Separate coverage, comfort, shaping, and reliability instead of collapsing them into one promise.
+- Separate coverage, comfort, shaping, support, movement, and reliability instead of collapsing them into one promise.

 What we avoid

-• Claims that one product solves every neckline, body type, and fabric problem.
+- Claims that one product solves every body type, support need, neckline, and fabric problem.

 Guides

-Guide pages should help the reader identify the actual failure mode, understand what kind of solution is even appropriate, and avoid jumping straight into product noise.
+Guide pages should help the reader identify whether the issue is comfort, support, movement, visibility, or garment fit before jumping into product noise.

 Compare